cysouw/YAST/text/yast.md

 - Referential head: *Nicht das Ob, sondern **das Wie** ist hier das Entscheidende.*^[~~DWDS~~: Kurz, Robert: Schwarzbuch Kapitalismus, Frankfurt a.
 M.: Eichborn 1999, S. 270.]
 :::

 Finally, there is a large group of ingredients that can be used adverbially, but these ingredients themselves cannot be further modified at all.
-The previously discussed adverbs (type 1 through 4) can be modified, for example *seit gestern* 'since yesterday', *fast immer* 'almost always' or *schon bisher* 'already up to now'.
-However, the adverbs listed below in [@adverbstype5] do not allow for such modification.
+All the previously discussed adverbs (type 1 through 4) can themselves be further modified, for example *seit gestern* 'since yesterday', *fast immer* 'almost always', *schon bisher* 'already up to now' or *gleich anfangs* 'immediately at the start'.

+In contrast, adverbs like *außerdem* 'besides', *durchaus* 'quite' or *dauernd* 'constantly' and all others listed below in [@adverbstype5] do not allow for such modification.
 There is a strong correspondence between these non-modifiable adverbs and the class of adverbs traditionally called *Konjunktionaladverb*.
-Consequently, I will call them as such.
-However, note that the definition of this class is not based on the semantic notion of conjunction at all.
+Consequently, I will use this name for this class of adverbs.
+However, it is important to realize that the definition of this class is not based on the semantic notion of conjunction at all.
 It is based on the syntactic phenomenon that they are not modifiable.

-By the current definitions, ingredients that cannot be modified are called operators and not bases. so, strictly speaking this class of ingredients belongs to the operators to be discussed later in this chapter.
-However, atypically for operators, the adverbs in [@next] are positionally flexible in that they a speaker can position them in various places in a sentence, including at the start.
-In this syntactic aspect they are similar to the previously discussed adverbs and different from adverbial operators like *nicht, nämlich* and modal particles like *bloß, doch, gar* that cannot occur at the start of a sentence.
+By the current definitions, ingredients that cannot be modified are called operators and not bases.
+So, strictly speaking this class of ingredients belongs to the operators that will be discussed later in this chapter.
+However, atypically for operators, the adverbs as listed in [@adverbstype5] are positionally flexible in that a speaker can position them in various places in a sentence, including at the start (i.e. in the *Vorfeld*).
+In this syntactic aspect they are similar to the previously discussed adverbs and different from adverbial operators like *nämlich* or *sehr* and modal particles like *bloß* or *doch* that cannot occur as the *Vorfeld* of a sentence (see ???).

+Concluding, the five different classes of adverbs are summarized in [@adverbstype1] through [@adverbstype5].

 ::: {.ex #adverbstype1}
 Adverbs type 1: **referential, predicative, attributive & adverbial** uses